6 Scanning a System

 Schedule

 Select a previously configured schedule from the drop-down list (see Chapter 6.4).
-The task can be run once or repeatedly at a predetermined time, e.g., every Monday morning at 6:00 a.m.
+The task can be run once or repeatedly at a predetermined time, for example every Monday morning at 6:00 a.m.

 Selecting a schedule is optional.
 If no schedule should be used, select Do not use a schedule.